Political Secretary (Malaysia): State level

 State governments have appointed Political Secretaries as well.
 Appointment of state political secretaries, however, determined by the state through enactments and decisions of state executive council or cabinet.
 Roles and responsibilities of a state political secretary is similar to those of a federal political secretary.

 Peninsular Malaysia

 In states of Peninsular Malaysia, a Political Secretary is appointed by the head of respective State Government and serves political affairs of the latter only.

 Sabah

 In Sabah, each Minister is provided with a Political Secretary appointed by the Chief Minister on the advice of such Minister.
 Only Chief Minister can appoint up to four Political Secretaries for himself.

 Sarawak

-Chief Minister Abang Johari Openg has 32 political secretaries all over Sarawak.
+Premier Abang Johari Openg has 32 political secretaries all over Sarawak.